Dorothea Lange, Migratory Cotton Picker, Eloy, Arizona, 1940

 "I really enjoyed getting “Plantation Overseer And His Field Hands” by Dorothea Lange.
 It’s not the most valuable FSA print, but it’s such an interesting picture.
 Read pages 48-49 in my book [An American Gallery, Twenty-Five Years of Photography]; you’ll see why I have it.
 You can read so much into this photograph.
 The white farm owner, the ex-slave workers, their relationship to each other; it has a kind of universal symbolism.
 That’s the way I knew it.
 But then I came across this FSA print one day.
 On the left, almost out of the frame, is her husband Paul Taylor.
 It speaks to the issue of what is truth in a photograph, what’s real in a real photograph.
 [View the traditional cropping here.
 Her husband is cropped out in the well known image] I found this to be such a fascinating example because this photograph is one that always stuck in my head as just a great amazing photograph."

 "Do you know the picture “White Angel Breadline”?
 I have a variant of that.
 It’s the picture immediately before or after.
 It’s all the same people in the picture, the same spot she photographed in; but the way the people move and the way it’s structured; it becomes a very different picture.
 It’s really amazing.
 I think it’s in the show, so you’ll see it.
 That is another one; I sold it and then bought it back and I kept it the second time.
-That kind of thing has happened a lot more than once because I do fall in love with these things and a lot of times I sell them and miss them." – read Howard Greenberg Interview on Le Journal de la Photographie
+That kind of thing has happened a lot more than once because I do fall in love with these things and a lot of times I sell them and miss them." – Howard Greenberg from my original Le Journal de la Photographie Interview

 Howard Greenberg Photo © Elizabeth Paul Avedon